mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-get-paid.md

 #### Canada

-If you're a staff member located in Canada, payroll and expense reimbursements are made through Ozden & Cheung, our Canadian accounting team, via direct deposit bi-monthly on the 15th and on the last day of each month.
+If you're a staff member located in Canada, payroll and expense reimbursements are made through Ozden & Cheung, our Canadian accounting team, via direct deposit bi-monthly on the 15th and on the last business day of each month.
 For additional information on expense reimbursement policy, please refer to the [Expense Reimbursement Policy](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-use-expensify#expense-reimbursement-policy) section of the Handbook.

 #### United Kingdom and Germany